 FCW monitors the information from the forward looking sensors as well as the Electronic Brake Controller (EBC), to calculate the probability of a forward collision.
-When the system determines that a forward collision is probable, the driver will be provided with audible and visual warnings as well as a possible brake jerk warning.
+When the system determines that a forward collision is probable, the driver will be provided with audible and visual warnings and may provide a brake jerk warning.